 The larvae of Oscinella frit are 3-4 mm long, white, legless and lack a distinct head (though having black mouthparts).
-There are normally three generations a year, but only the autumn generation attacks wheat when it is sown after infested grass.
-The larvae migrate from the ploughed-in grass to invade the wheat plant, the centre leaf of which turns yellow and dies.
+There are normally three generations a year, but only the autumn generation attacks barley when it is sown after infested grass.
+The larvae migrate from the ploughed-in grass to invade the barley plant, the centre leaf of which turns yellow and dies.

-If winter wheat is sown after grass, the land should be ploughed early and at least 4 weeks before sowing.
+If winter barley is sown after grass, the land should be ploughed early and at least 4 weeks before sowing.
 Similarly, grass-infested stubble should be ploughed soon after harvest.
-The risk of damage to wheat is only slight in most years and does not justify routine insecticide spray treatment unless regular damage has occurred previously.
-Crops at risk should be examined from emergence and sprayed if more than 10% of shoots are damaged.
+The risk of damage to barley is only slight in most years and does not justify routine insecticide spray treatments unless regular damage has occurred previously.
+Crops at risk should be examined from emergence and sprayed if a threshold of damaged shoots, e.g. 10%, is exceeded.
 Seed treatments are also effective.

 Seed treatments: chlorfenvinphos, fonofos.
-Sprays: alpha-cypermethrin, chlorpyrifos, cypermethrin, deltamethrin, esfenvalerate, lambda-cyhalothrin, permethrin, pirimiphos-methyl, triazophos.
+Sprays: alpha-cypermethrin, chlorpyrifos, cypermethrin, deltamethrin, esfenvalerate, lambda-cyhalothrin, pirimiphos-methyl, triazophos.